- FOAA Requests

-There is a charge for copies of records which is intended to reimburse the reasonable costs of providing the record.
+There is a charge for copies of records which is intended to reimburse the reasonable costs of providing the records.
 The costs must be prepaid for any requests for records exceeding $100.
 Otherwise, they must be paid at the time the report is received.
 The requestor may ask for an estimate of charges before proceeding.
 Our charges are as follows:

-Estimate of costs will be provided upon request.
+- Estimate of costs will be provided upon request.

-For further information, call 207-892-1919 use Option1.
+For further information, call 207-892-1919 use Option 1.

 All of the above charges assume that the document requested exists.
 The Windham Police Department, under Maine Revised Statutes Title 1: GENERAL PROVISIONS, Chapter 13: PUBLIC RECORDS AND PROCEEDINGS, Subchapter 1: FREEDOM of ACCESS, Sec 408-A. #6, is not required to create a record that does not exist.